oracle/truffleruby/doc/legal/legal.md

 # Legal Documentation

 This document applies to TruffleRuby as built and distributed as part of GraalVM, which is the only supported way to use TruffleRuby.
-When built using the included Maven build system, TruffleRuby may include additional transitive dependencies (as a concrete example, the jnr-x86asm may be included).

 ## TruffleRuby